computational-cell-analytics/micro-sam/doc/installation.md

 There are three ways to install `micro_sam`:
 - [From mamba](#from-mamba) is the recommended way if you want to use all functionality.
-- [From source](#from-source) for setting up a development environment to use the development version and to change and contribute to our software.
+- [From source](#from-source) for setting up a development environment to use the latest version and to change and contribute to our software.
-- [From installer](#from-installer) to install it without having to use mamba (supported platforms: Windows and Linux, only for CPU users).
+- [From installer](#from-installer) to install it without having to use mamba (supported platforms: Windows and Linux, supports only CPU).

-You can find more information on the installation and how to troubleshoot it in [the FAQ section](installation-questions).
+You can find more information on the installation and how to troubleshoot it in [the FAQ section](#installation-questions).

 ## From mamba